angular-eslint/angular-eslint/README.md

   },
 ```

 As you can see, we are also setting `"createDefaultProgram"` to `false` because in this scenario we have full control over what files will be included in the `Program` created behind the scenes for our lint run and we should never need that potentially expensive auto-fallback again.
+(NOTE: You can also just remove the `"createDefaultProgram"` setting altogether because its default value is `false`).

 If you are not sure what `"createDefaultProgram"` does, please reread the section above on ESLint Configs and Performance.